SeptemberRains/e621rdle/README.md

 # E621rdle - Higher or Lower Character Game

-A web-based game where players guess which of two characters has more posts on e621.net.
+A modern web-based game where players guess which of two characters has more posts on e621.net.
 Test your knowledge of character popularity in this addictive higher-or-lower style game!

 ## Features